ndbroadbent/SwiftSuperCrash/README.md

 ### Steps to reproduce:

-Note that this POC only works if you build a release, and install the ipa on your phone.
+Note that this POC only seems to work if you export an ipa, and manually install it on your phone.
 I can't reproduce the crash if I set Build Configuration to Release and run on my phone.

  - Clone the repo
  - Copy Tokens.example.swift to Tokens.swift and set your new relic API token